hhvm/user-documentation/guides/hack/14-other-features/02-constructor-parameter-promotion.md

 @@ constructor-parameter-promotion-examples/promotion.php @@

-All you do is put a modifier in front of the contstructor parameter name and everything else in the previous example is done automatically, including the actual creation of the property.
+All you do is put a modifier in front of the constructor parameter name and everything else in the previous example is done automatically, including the actual creation of the property.

 ## Rules